Skip to content

 • bottomleft, bottomcenter, bottomright

-• anchor=topleft pads right and bottom.
+• anchor=topleft pads on the right and bottom.

-• anchor=bottomleft crops from bottom left.
+• anchor=bottomleft crops from the bottom left.

 Quality